Sligo: Two competitors die at rally car race

 At a glance

-Two people died while competing in the Sligo Stages Rally on Sunday
+Two competitors have died in a crash at the Sligo Stages Rally on Sunday

 Motorsport Ireland confirmed the news, extending their sympathies to the families and friends of the deceased